magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 Fragments of a Teaching
 =======================

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
-class="dropcaps-words"\>ll of you have believed\</span\> in Buddhism for many years now through hearing about the Buddhist teachings from many sources – especially from various monks and teachers.
+class="dropcaps-words" markdown="1">ll of you have
+believed</span>&nbsp; in Buddhism for many years now through hearing about the Buddhist teachings from many sources – especially from various monks and teachers.
 In some cases Dhamma is taught in very broad and vague terms to the point where it is difficult to know how to put it into practice in daily life.
 In other instances Dhamma is taught in high language or special jargon to the point where most people find it difficult to understand, especially if the teaching is drawn too literally from scripture.
 Lastly Dhamma is taught in a balanced way, neither too vague nor too profound, neither too broad nor too esoteric – just right for the listener to understand and practise to personally benefit from the teachings.
 Today I would like to share with you teachings of the sort I have often used to instruct my disciples in the past; teachings which I hope may possibly be of personal benefit to those of you listening here today.

 One Who Wishes to Reach the Buddha-Dhamma
 -----------------------------------------